cisocrgroup/PoCoTo/README.md

 [pocman]: https://github.com/cisocrgroup/Resources/blob/master/manuals/pocoto-manual.md

 ## References
-The profiler has originally been written by Thorsten Vobl as part of his master's thesis in computational linguistics at CIS during the IMPACT project.
+PoCoTo has originally been written by Thorsten Vobl as part of his master's thesis in computational linguistics at CIS during the IMPACT project.

 It has been further developed as a CLARIN-D Kurationsprojekt by Florian Fink at CIS.